A gripping tale of man vs nature, and the destructive power of revenge from the author of New York Times bestseller THE DOG STARS.

 A HELLISH RIDE

-But as a raging wildfire starts to make its way towards them, their expedition becomes a desperate race for survival.
-And when a man suddenly appears, claiming his wife has vanished, the fight against nature's destructive power becomes a much deadlier game of cat and mouse.
+But as a raging wildfire starts to make its way towards them and they stumble across a woman who has been brutally attacked and left for dead, the desperate race for survival becomes a much deadlier game of cat and mouse.

 Utter joy...
 A suspenseful tale told with glorious drama and lyrical flair...
-The real delight is the nature writing.
 The River is a fiction addition to the New Landscape writing of Robert Macfarlane and Rebecca Solnit, prose so vivid and engaging that a city-dwelling reviewer can feel the clammy cold of a fog over a river or the heat of subterranean tree roots burning underfoot in the aftermath of a fire. - Denise Mina, New York Times

 Peter Heller is an award-winning adventure writer and contributing editor on Outside magazine, Men's Journal, and National Geographic Adventure.
 He is also the author of several non-fiction books, including Kook; The Whale Warriors; and Hell or High Water: Surviving Tibet's Tsangpo Gorge.
 He lives in Denver, Colorado.